 First, you want to look at your room.
 Obviously, if there is not a single instrument, they probably were not playing instruments.
 Or if the instruments have a one inch thick layer of dust on them, they were probably not playing instruments.
 If the instruments look well loved, then they may be more used to them.

 Second, ASK.
 Ask the other teachers what they have heard the students doing in the music room.
 Ask the kids—yes, you can do that!
 You can give them a super short survey.
 Ask them what they liked and didn’t like last year, what they like to do, and what they want to do.
-You can get a FREE music interest survey from my TPT store here.
+You can get a FREE music interest survey from my free resource library here.
 There are a few templates for different grades and thoughts so that you can use whatever you would like to do.

 Third, try things.
 Once school has started (I’m writing this in October, so school started a while ago), you can just try some different things.
 You will find out very very quickly whether or not students are used to doing something.